-- o The candidate for nephrology fellowship at SUNY Downstate must have satisfied the educational requirements for internal medicine residency training and every medical school attended by the applicant must be accredited by the Liaison Committee on Medical Education (LCME), or the American Osteopathic Association (AOA) or recognized and listed in the World Health Organization Directory of Medical Schools. - The applicant must have passed USMLE Steps 1, 2 and 3 or applicable COMLEX examinations for osteopathic residents. - O At the time training commences, the applicant ordinarily is required to have completed postgraduate training in Internal Medicine in a program accredited by the ACGME or the American Osteopathic Association and is required to have satisfied those requirements necessary to sit for the certifying examination in Internal Medicine administered by the American Board of Internal Medicine or the American Osteopathic Association.
-Though rare, fellowship may be granted if the candidate can demonstrate recruitment into a residency training program after fellowship training. - o The applicant must meet minimum licensure requirements of the New York or other State Medical Boards and must be eligible for full licensure at the time of completion of fellowship training.
+- O The candidate for nephrology fellowship at SUNY Downstate must have satisfied the educational requirements for internal medicine residency training and every medical school attended by the applicant must be accredited by the Liaison Committee on Medical Education (LCME), or the American Osteopathic Association (AOA) or recognized and listed in the World Health Organization Directory of Medical Schools. - The applicant must have passed USMLE Steps 1, 2 and 3 or applicable COMLEX examinations for osteopathic residents.

+The applicant must meet minimum licensure requirements of the New York or other State Medical Boards and must be eligible for full licensure at the time of completion of fellowship training.